JorritSalverda/infinity/README.md

 ## Scaffolding a new application build manifest

-In order to create a `.infinity.yaml` build template run the following:
+In order to create an `.infinity.yaml` build template run the following:

 ```
 infinity scaffold [template name] [application name]
 ```

-This could be use like:
+This could be used like:

 ```
 infinity scaffold golang myapp
 ```

-After running this a `.infinity.yaml` manifest will be generated in the current working directory.
+After running this the manifest will be generated in the current working directory.

 You can find a number of templates at https://github.com/JorritSalverda/infinity/tree/main/templates.

 ## Validate a application build manifest

-Once a `.infinity.yaml` manifest exist in the current directory it can be validated with:
+Once an `.infinity.yaml` manifest exist in the current directory it can be validated with:

 ```
 infinity validate